Luca Hänni

-Luca Hänni (born 8 October 1994) is a Swiss pop singer and television personality.
+Luca Hänni (born 8 October 1994) is a Swiss singer and television personality.
 He rose to fame in 2012 after winning the ninth season of Deutschland sucht den Superstar, the German version of the Idol franchise.
 He was the first non-German to do so and also the youngest ever winner of the show.
 Hänni's debut single, "Don't Think About Me", topped the singles charts in Austria, Germany, and Switzerland.
 It was followed by the release of his debut album, My Name Is Luca (2012), which debuted atop the Austrian and Swiss Albums Charts and became a gold-seller in both countries.
 His second studio album, Living the Dream, released in 2013, became his second consecutive number-one album in Switzerland.

 Hänni decided to part ways with DSDS management and collaborated with Swiss DJ Christopher S on his third album, Dance Until We Die (2014).
 Following the termination of the project, he took further creative control for his fourth album When We Wake Up (2015), which saw him shifting to R&B music and became his fourth consecutive top ten album in Switzerland.
 Hänni's popularity was further enhanced by his participation in the SRF musical talent show Kampf der Orchester as well as the RTL competitive dancing talent show Dance Dance Dance, both of which he won in 2014 and 2017, respectively.
 In 2019, Hänni represented Switzerland in the Eurovision Song Contest 2019 with the song "She Got Me", finishing in fourth place.

 Personal life

 Hänni was born in Bern, Switzerland.
 During kindergarten he received drumming lessons.
 At the age of nine he taught himself to play the guitar and piano.
 After finishing school he began training as a bricklayer, which he later stopped in 2012, two years in, in favour of his music career.

 Since 2020 he is in a relationship with his Let's Dance dancing partner Christina Luft.
+In August 2023, the couple got married.
+In December 2023, the couple announced that they were expecting their first child.
+In June 2024 they became parents to a daughter.